 We have no control over what your wholesaler charges for an individual item.
 Contact your wholesaler to discuss.

-Note that any additional charges to the patient must be in accordance with your CPSA contract.
+Note that any additional charges to the patient must be in accordance with your Community Pharmacy Service Agreement (CPSA).

 Visit PHARMAConline for printed copies.